Miss Venus is sick, Mr Pitcher has died, but Sunny Sundew is positively thriving. Something's not quite right with my trio of carnivorous plants.

 Mr. Pitcher and Miss Venus couldn't tell me they were in trouble because I just assumed they were in dormancy but Sunny has done all my houseplants a favour by reminding me that the climate inside my house has changed.
 I'll need to keep an eye on all my indoor plants to ensure they are coping.
 At the very least, most will need to be misted more regularly to cope with the drying effects of central heating.
 I've already identified a nice cool windowsill for over-wintering and I've a feeling it's going to be pretty crowded there this year.

 Julie Kilpatrick is author of The Plant Listener.
 She is a lecturer in landscape design and horticulture and editor of online gardening magazine 'Gardenzine'.

 The Plant Listener.
-Available 31st April 2017 on Amazon.
+Available soon on Amazon.